VH1 Top 20 Video Countdown: History

 Each week, the show was broadcast from another location around New York, often at the Virgin Records store in Union Square.
 Following a decline in the show's relevance, popular Survivor contestant Jenna Lewis was hired to host the show in 2001.
 After her departure from the show, from 2002 to 2006, the show was usually hosted by either Rachel Perry, Bradford How, or Aamer Haleem, but occasionally another VJ would fill in.
 At this point, the show's first airing would premiere on Saturdays at 3:00 AM Eastern, then later at 9:00 AM Eastern, followed by additional airings on Sunday Mornings at 8:00 AM Eastern, and Tuesday mornings at 9:00 AM Eastern.
-On July 22, 2005, VH1 moved the show's first airing of the week to Friday evenings at 6:00 PM Eastern, followed by additional airings on Saturday and Sunday mornings.
+On July 22, 2005, VH1 moved the show's first airing of the week to Friday evenings at 6:00 PM Eastern, followed by additional airings on weekend mornings.

 The show became known as the VSPOT Top 20 Video Countdown on April 7, 2006, and had received a new on-air look, a new studio at the MTV headquarters in Times Square (where TRL located at), and a new host, Matt Pinfield, the venerable VJ from both MTV and MTV2 in the 1990s and former host of MTV's 120 Minutes.
 In a fundamental change from the show's older format of compiling the top 20 videos of the week, online votes resolved the entire order of the countdown.
 Fan participation was introduced via VSPOT, VH1's online music video outlet.
 On the week of July 15, 2006, the show stopped airing on Friday evenings.

 On the September 16, 2006, episode, Pinfield announced that a video would be retired after being on the countdown for 20 weeks.
 Before this time, videos could remain on the countdown for as long as seemed appropriate, though almost all were gone by the 24th week.
 One notable exception, however, was Keane's "Somewhere Only We Know", which remained in the countdown for 28 non-consecutive weeks in two countdown runs.
 The video only peaked at #8, and its second wind was caused by the popularity of the VH1.com live version of the video.